tfausak/tfausak.github.io/_posts/2015-08-23-type-safe-web-services-in-haskell-with-servant.md

 we can [use a proxy][].

 {% highlight hs %}
+import Data.Proxy

-api :: Data.Proxy.Proxy API
+api :: Proxy API
-api = Data.Proxy.Proxy
+api = Proxy
 {% endhighlight %}

 Now that we have a description of our API,